 Savoury food and snacks, fruit, biscuits, OTE sports nutrition (gels, flapjacks, energy drink), cake, water, squash and hot drinks.

 FEED-STATION SUPPLIES ARE NOT UNLIMITED i.e. they are not all you can eat buffets!
 All efforts have been made to provide all riders with sufficient sustenance to get you around the routes however stock cannot be guaranteed.
 Please take responsibly and consider your fellow riders who have yet to visit the feed-stations.

-Please that feed station supplies are not suitable for allergen suffers.
+Please note that feed station supplies are not suitable for allergen suffers.

 PLATINUM – Sub 7hr GOLD – Sub 8hr SILVER – Sub 9hr BRONZE – 9hr+